 Parents who have children in high school are already concerned about college admission, and sometimes spending time with other parents adds to the stress.
 Anxiety is contagious, and sharing stories about students with perfect grades and test scores who were turned down by every college doesn’t help.

 Then there’s that human impulse to compare your child’s prospects with those of the kid next door.
 Hearing that another junior has already completed 300 hours of community service or has been preparing for the SAT since the age of 12 can make anyone feel anxious about her child’s future.
 It’s hard not to make comparisons, but what’s right for someone else’s child may not be right for your child.
 That doesn’t mean your child won’t be just as successful and happy as the kid who’s loading up on AP courses.

 Having some unstructured time while in high school enables students to discover who they are and what they want.
-Living in a constant state of anxiety about getting everything done isn’t healthy, and some of the super-successful high school students burn out and become depressed once they reach college.
+Living in a constant state of anxiety about getting everything done isn’t healthy, and some of the super-successful high school students burn out and become depressed by the time they get to college.

 Some of those driven students are already suffering.
-According to a recent article in the Washington Post, the pressure on students to build the perfect resume for college applications has some kids so over-scheduled that their health is at risk.
+The pressure on students to build the perfect resume for college applications has some kids so over-scheduled that their health is at risk.
 Adolescent medicine specialists are concerned about teenagers complaining of exhaustion, headaches, stomach problems, depression and irritability.